All About Kidney Stones

 Extracorporeal shock wave lithotripsy (ESWL).
 This treatment uses an ultrasound machine to send shock waves through the skin and body tissue toward the stone.
 The shock waves break the stone into small pieces that can pass from your body in the urine.

-Percutaneous stone removal.
-This treatment is used for stones that are too large or that can't be reached with ESWL.
+Percutaneous nephrolithotomy.
+This is surger to remove stones that are too large or that can't be reached with ESWL.
 A surgeon makes a small incision in your back and makes a tunnel to the kidney.
 The stone is then taken out through a nephroscope.
 If the stone is very large, the surgeon can put an energy probe in to break the stone into smaller pieces and then remove the pieces.
+If you have this surgery, you will need to stay in the hospital for 2 to 3 days.

 Ureteroscopic stone removal.
 The surgeon puts a fiber optic tool into the urethra and the bladder.
-He or she then moves it into the ureter.
+They then move it into the ureter.
 After the stone is found, the surgeon removes it with a cage-like basket device or shatters it with laser beams or shock waves.
 Often, the surgeon puts a stent in the ureter to keep the tube widened and ease passing of the stone pieces.

-The best treatment for kidney stones is to not get them in the first place.
-If you've had a kidney stone in the past, you are likely to form another.
-That's why prevention is important.
-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) says the therapy your healthcare provider gives you will depend on the type of stone you have.
+Preventing kidney stones is important, especially if you've had a kidney stone in the past.
+This is because you may be at a higher risk to form another.
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) says the preventive treatment your healthcare provider gives you will depend on the type of stone you have.
 For example, a medicine that helps prevent calcium stones will not work if you have a struvite stone.
 The diet changes that help prevent uric acid stones may have no effect on calcium stones.
-So careful analysis of the stone will help guide your treatment.
+So careful study of the stone will help guide your treatment.

 If you are overweight, losing weight may help.